bokkypoobah/EthereumFoos/README.md

 ### How To Prevent This Happening To You

+* Crowdsale Projects
   * Your website becomes a high value target when the crowdsale contract address is published on it and will need to be protected with extra care.
   * Protect your DNS registrar, your DNS entries
   * Monitor closely your website during the crowdsale period

 ### Further Information